Radruler/radruler.github.io/_drafts/test.md

 Inject all our script content into `/system/etc/usf_post_boot.sh`.
 This is what [InsertCoin](https://insertcoin-m7-nightly.googlecode.com/svn/trunk/system/etc/usf_post_boot.sh) does.
 Also steal some script from there.

 Watch post-install for "Cellular Radio" %usage to skyrocket.
-If it does, disable executable privledge on `tether` (chmod 644 works) and it should revert.
+If it does, disable executable privilege on `tether` (chmod 644 works) and it should revert.

 ```bash
 #!/system/bin/sh